pyrddlgym-project/pyRDDLGym/docs/start2.rst

 * calculated order of evaluation of CPFs
 * information used by the simulator for operating on pvariables stored as arrays
 * simulation bounds for state and action fluents (unbounded or non-box constraints are represented as [-inf, inf])
+* if you are using ``pyRDDLGym-jax``, the computation graphs will also be logged
+* if you are using ``pyRDDLGym-rl``, the observation and action spaces information will also be logged

 Running pyRDDLGym through TCP
 -------------------